Revisiting the moduli space of semistable G-bundles over elliptic curves: Proof of

-Let us denote by $\tilde w$ the generic relative position of $\cF_P,\cF_P'$ which we recall are of degree $\vlam_P$ (see Lemma~\ref{T:JH for Gbdles}).
-Lemma 3.5 from \cite{Fratila2016} tells us that the two $P$-bundles are in relative position $\tilde w$ and then Lemma 3.7 from loc.cit gives us moreover that $\tilde w\in N_G(L)/L=W_{L,G}$.
+Let us denote by $w\in N_G(T)/T$ a lift of the generic relative position of $\cF_P$ and $\cF'_P$ which we recall are both of degree $\vlam_P$ (see Lemma~\ref{T:JH for Gbdles}).
+Semistability and the assumption on the degree allow us to use Lemma 3.5 from \cite{Fratila2016} and obtain that the two $P$-bundles are in relative position $w$ everywhere (not merely generically) and then Lemma 3.7 from loc.cit gives us moreover that $w\in N_G(L)/L=W_{L,G}$.

-Since we have not only $P$-bundles but actually $L$-bundles we can conjugate one of them by $\tilde w$ and therefore we can assume that $\cF_P$ and $\cF'_P$ are in general position~$1$.